Neepsy/Neepsy.github.io/architecture.markdown

 Zaha Hadid says that she was inspiried by fluids, and wanted to design a building that resembled a liquid.
 She wanted people to feel like they are free floating while they are swimming in the pool.
 When you look up from inside the pool, she wanted the ceiling to look like the surface of the water, making it feel like you were still underwater.
-She closes by saying that she has spent a lot of time in East London, where the LAC is located, and is happy to see that it has grown into a bustling city.
+Hadid closes by saying that she has spent a lot of time in East London, where the LAC is located, and is happy to see that it has grown into a bustling city.

+### A timelapse video of activies inside Centre[^1]

+{% include video id="176454186" provider="vimeo" %}

+In this timelapse you can see that even after the Olympic games have ended, the London Aquatics Center remains a hub of activity.
+You can see exactly what goes on inside, from family events to swimming lessons.
+You can also see the way *light* flows in through the large windows on either side of the building.

+### Sources and Citations

 [^1]: Jett, Megan.
 “London Aquatics Centre for 2012 Summer Olympics.”
 ArchDaily, ArchDaily, 18 Aug.
 2011, www.archdaily.com/161116/london-aquatics-centre-for-2012-summer-olympics-zaha-hadid-architects.
 [^2]: “London 2012 Legacy.”
 London Aquatic Centre, London Aquatic Centre, 1 Mar.
 2014, www.londonaquaticscentre.org/about/legacy.